Academic and Student Resources

 - Second-semester sophomores or first-semester juniors: Any previous Questrom faculty advisor or any professor on one’s CORE teaching team

-- Second-semester juniors: Concentration liaison or any combination of the previous semesters’ faculty advisors
+- Second-semester juniors: Concentration faculty advisor or any combination of the previous semesters’ faculty advisors

-- Seniors: Any faculty advisor or concentration liaison from previous years
+- Seniors: Any faculty advisor or concentration faculty advisor from previous years

 There are a number of tutoring options available to students.
 Those who are having trouble in courses should make an appointment with the relevant course instructor to get a sense of problematic areas.
 Students may also meet with their course teaching assistant (TA) for additional help.
-The LOCK Honorary Service Society offers free open tutoring hours in Questrom (held twice weekly, see the UDC for dates and times).
+The LOCK Honorary Service Society offers free open tutoring hours in Questrom for undergraduates (held twice weekly, see the UDC for dates and times).
 For ongoing or one-shot individual or group tutoring, contact the Educational Resource Center (ERC).
 ERC tutors are available free of charge for freshman- and sophomore-level courses.
 Students can fill out a tutor request on the ERC website.
 Writing tutors are also available for WR courses at the Writing Center, 100 Bay State Road, by scheduling an appointment online.
+The Grad Center hosts an online database for tutors, where you can search and find a second-year student or alum to contact for tutoring.
+The Grad Center also offers writing assistance, through office hours held by PhD students, that can help with résumés, cover letters, papers, etc.

 Questrom School of Business’s Feld Center connects students to the world of work.
 Students are referred to an Industry Relations Manager (IRM) after completing their targeted search plan with their career advisor (undergraduate) or career coach (graduate).
 The IRM then assists the activation of the targeted search plan by connecting students with employers, alumni, and others.